 John Kenley was the first accountant to operate a kerosene-powered lighthouse in World War II.
 It was in the Exmouth Gulf in Western Australia, the southernmost point of Japanese bombing raids, and Kenley worked for the military in radar.
-As a young man Kenley wanted to be a dentist, but found himself pushed into commerce.
-After a few years in business he took a chance to join the public service as he has seen first-hand the devastation of long-term unemployment.
-The young accountant gained a masters degree and a PhD and after nearly 20 years left the public service to become the first technical officer of the Australian Society of Accountants (now CPA Australia), later winning a Churchill Fellowship to study in the United States, Canada, United Kingdom and South Africa.
+As a young man Kenley wanted to be a dentist but found himself pushed into commerce.
+After a few years in business he took a chance to join the public service as he had seen first-hand the devastation of long-term unemployment.
+The young accountant gained a master’s degree and a PhD and after nearly 20 years left the public service to become the first technical officer of the Australian Society of Accountants (now CPA Australia), later winning a Churchill Fellowship to study in the United States, Canada, United Kingdom and South Africa.
 In 1966, Kenley moved onto a full-time role with the Australian Accounting Research Foundation, which was set up jointly by CPA Australia and the Institute of Chartered Accountants in Australia.

 Jon Masters FCPA

 As a youngster Jon Masters found himself drafted into two armies.
 After national service in Australia, he moved to the United States at age 20 and joined the elite 101st Airborne Division.
 He was on guard in 1957 when the first black students attended a school in Little Rock, Arkansas, a celebrated moment in civil rights.
-Years later, when Masters retired, the keen surf lifesaver and former first-grade rugby player volunteered more of his time with CPA Australia.
+Years later, when Masters retired, the keen surf life saver and former first-grade rugby player volunteered more of his time with CPA Australia.
 Masters started Centres of Excellence, chaired the Investigations Committee and served as a divisional councillor, state president and national board member, “I got a lot of personal satisfaction out of the work”, says Masters.